RaphDasilva/bookstore/README.md

 # 📖 [Bookstore] <a name="about-project"></a>

-**[Bookstore]**  The Bookstore is a website similar to the "Awesome Books" website built in the previous module that allows users to:
+**[Bookstore]**  This application is a Bookstore that was developed using React and Redux.
+It leverages RTK Query, specifically the createAsyncThunk package from @redux/toolkit, to facilitate API calls, it allows users to:

 - Display a list of books
 - Add a book